FlowFuse/website/src/handbook/development/observability.md

 AWS CloudWatch is a monitoring and observability service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
 In our case we use it to monitor infrastructure-related resources in AWS.

 [Link](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#home:)

+### Uptime Robot

+[Uptime Robot](https://uptimerobot.com/) is used to monitor our public facing sites, including FlowFuse Cloud.
+This polls each endpoint at regular intervals and raises an alarm if an error is detected.
+The alerts are sent to `#ops-uptime-alerts` in slack and emailed to the CTO.

+## Alerting

+Any [alerts](https://grafana.flowforge.com/alerting/list) that have been configured in Grafana will post to the `#ops-alerts` channel in slack.
+The alert, where appropriate, will include a link to the relevant section of the [Incident Playbook](https://docs.google.com/document/d/1NMPWEFgHkVNN7RqHXUgijEGdNwZH-SlaAspOQr9Vg9k/edit#heading=h.a7jq4bkz66hv).